- BioAgPhos S10 produced 26.3% more dry matter than the control

 - BioAgPhos S10 produced 8.9% more dry matter than SSP

-The Dadswell Bridge Trial site is located in the Wimmera Region of western Victoria (Australia).
+The Dadswell Bridge area is located in the Wimmera region of western Victoria (Australia).

 The common practice for pasture fertilisation in this region is to apply periodically e.g. on a biennial schedule (every second year).